 Towards the end of his life, Harry Anderson lived at 21 Montrose Street, Hartford.
 After an extended illness, he passed away on Christmas Day, 1954, at New Britain Hospital at the age of 69.
 Anderson died leaving many lifelong friends behind.
 They were saddened to lose him before his seventies.
 He was remembered as head of the Charity Bowling Carnival, Commandant of the Hartford Exiles and leader of the Bermuda Invaders.
 Anderson served others and in the process, he rubbed elbows with America’s greatest sports figures and politicians.

-A few days after Anderson’s passing, a friend from South Norwalk, Connecticut, and former track athlete, Harold Cutbill wrote a touching “A Tribute to Harry N. Anderson” in the Hartford Courant.
-In his last will and testament, Anderson left savings to Hartford causes and organizations.
-He bequeathed $16,000 in all.
+A few days after Anderson’s passing, a friend named Harold Cutbill from South Norwalk, Connecticut, wrote, “A Tribute to Harry N. Anderson” in the Hartford Courant.
+In his last will and testament, Anderson left $16,000 to Hartford causes and organizations.
 Camp Courant and Times Farm received $500 each.
 Other beneficiaries were Christ Church Cathedral, YMCA of Hartford, Newington Home for Crippled Children, Masonic Charity Foundation of Wallingford and the Hartford Chapter of the Yankee Division.
 Surviving members of the Hartford Exiles were left $500 to defray costs at future reunions.

 Anderson’s pursuit of National Baseball Day did not go in vain.
-He had convinced Congressman Thomas J. Dodd to take up the resolution, but it failed to pass the committee stage yet again.
-However, President Dwight D. Eisenhower, an ardent baseball fan, saw merit in the observance day.
-In 1957, President Eisenhower declared the first National Baseball Polio Day on Flag Day, June 14, 1957, at stadiums and sandlots across America.
+He convinced Congressman Thomas J. Dodd to take up the resolution, but it failed to pass the committee stage yet again.
+However, President Dwight D. Eisenhower, an ardent baseball fan, saw merit in the observance.
+President Eisenhower declared the first National Baseball Polio Day on Flag Day, June 14, 1957, at stadiums and sandlots across America.
 Professional and amateur teams throughout the United States collected donations to combat the polio epidemic.

 With great vigor and influence, Harry N. Anderson was a sports promoter, a philanthropist and a founding father of amateur baseball in Hartford.
 He acted admirably as a conduit between the city and charitable organizations.
 Thousands of men, women and children benefited from his life’s work.
 He was a man of strong traditions, varied interests, charity, service and faith who devised athletic leagues and blazed baseball’s trail, from Hartford to Bermuda to Cooperstown.